Even with payments paused, student loan borrowers struggle

-(NerdWallet) – Federal student loan borrowers haven’t had to make payments on their loans since March 2020, and the pause could continue until the summer of 2023.
-But even with that pressure off, more of them are struggling, according to a November report from the Consumer Financial Protection Bureau.
+(NerdWallet) – C But even with that pressure off, more of them are struggling, according to a November report from the Consumer Financial Protection Bureau.

 In September, 7.1% of student loan borrowers who were not in default on their loans at the start of the pandemic had trouble repaying other debts, up from 6.2% at the start of the pandemic, the study of about 34 million borrower credit reports found.
 Borrowers with a history of defaulted student loans are even worse off; the portion struggling with other bills jumped from 9.8% to 12.5% in that same time frame.